98ahni/UnityWindowing/README.md

 ### Install Instructions
 - Open the Unity Package Manager window (Window > Package Management > Package Manager).
 - Click the plus in the upper left of the window and choose "Install package from git URL...".
-- Paste the link "https://github.com/98ahni/UnityWindowing.git?path=/Managed" into the field. [(Click to copy)](/javascript:navigator.clipboard.writeText("https://github.com/98ahni/UnityWindowing.git?path=/Managed"))
+- Paste the link "https://github.com/98ahni/UnityWindowing.git?path=/Managed" into the field.
 - Hit Enter and wait for it to install.

 ### Contributing